mohanr/mohanr.github.io/_posts/2017-05-01-DeepLearning.md

 ---

 ![image-title-here](../images/Bengio.jpg){:class="img-responsive"}
-As part of the lecture series this year Joushua Bengio spoke about Deep Learning research in Chennai.
+As part of the lecture series this year Yoshua Bengio spoke about Deep Learning research in Chennai.
 I will add more details gradually as the topics that he covered have to be researched.